halfhorst/dotfiles/README.md

 I work on serveral different computers and never quite got my Ubuntu setup the same between them.
 I got sick of the different configurations and built an idempotent shell script that will get me up-and-running with a basic setup.
+So far I only have a need for an Ubuntu setup, but I'll add some more branches when the time comes.

 What it does:
 -------------